-If you use benzodiazepines with other drugs such as alcohol, heroin or methadone it is very easy to overdose and die.
+It is unusual to overdose on benzodiazepines alone - but if you use them with other drugs such as alcohol, heroin or methadone it is very easy to overdose and die.
 Signs of overdose are:

-- person is unable to be roused or woken
+- person is unable to be 'roused' or woken

 - coma

 - very slow breathing

 - slow heartbeat

 - cold clammy skin

-- · lips may appear bluish
+- · lips may appear bluish.

-- snoring.